-The unique Explorers Garden a Pitlochry Garden that tells the tale of the early European (Scottish) plant collectors who set of around the world in search of exotic plants and flowers to grace the European gardens today.
+Explorers Garden tells the tale of the early Scottish plant collectors.
+They set off around the world in search of exotic plants and flowers to grace European gardens.

 Cluny House Gardens

-Cluny House Gardens were started in the 1950's by Bobby and Betty Masterton who had a particular interest in Himalayan plants, which the local conditions were perfect for.
+Today the gardens are lovingly cared for by Wendy and John Mattingly.
+The gardens were started in the 1950's by Bobby and Betty Masterton, Wendy's Mum and Dad.
+They had a particular interest in Himalayan plants, which the local conditions are perfect for.
 There are two magnificent 150 year old Wellingtonias, one of them is Britain's widest conifer, with a girth of over 11 metres.
 READ MOREAddress:Aberfeldy PH15 2JT